-What Other Charges Could I Be Charged With Instead of Attempted Murder In LA?
+Other Possible Charges Instead of Attempted Murder In Los Angeles

 As far as trying to come up with a different charge, obviously you should let your criminal defense attorney help you with that because they know the best defenses to your case, and if they know what they’re doing, they’ll be able to come up with some ideas for what could be substituted in for the attempted murder charge.
 It just depends on the facts and circumstances surrounding your case.